-In preparation for cutting the incore guide support plate, a hydraulically-driven rotary brush was used to clean the plate.
-The plasma arc torch and supporting equipment was re-installed and cutting of a large center section from the incore guide support plate was begun.
-By the end of December, 1988, the plate was sectioned into four, roughly pie-shaped pieces.
+re-installed and cutting of a large center section from the incore guide support plate was begun.
+By the end of December, 1988, the plate was sectioned into four, roughly ple-shaped pleces.
 All 25 cuts, including recuts required to section this plate, were cleaned and verified.